 |– A missing patch does not automatically indicate that a related vulnerability can be exploited|

 [Data current as of June 6, 2018.
 Check back here for future updates.]

 Modern operating systems include several security barriers, for example ASLR and sandboxing, all of which typically need to be breached to remotely hack a phone.
 Owing to this complexity, a few missing patches are usually not enough for a hacker to remotely compromise an Android device.
 Instead, multiple bugs need to be chained together for a successful hack.

 The criminal ecosystem seems to understand the challenges in hacking Android phones.
-Instead criminals focus on social engineering users into installing malicious apps, often from insecure sources, and then granting excessive permissions to these apps.
-In fact, hardly any criminal hacking activity has been observed around Android over the past year.
+Instead of exploiting known software vulnerabilities, criminals focus on social engineering users into installing malicious apps, often from insecure sources, and then granting excessive permissions to these apps.
+In fact, hardly any criminal hacking activity has been observed around Android in 2017.